 Have more questions about the UDO?
-Find the answers to some of our most frequently asked questions here.
+Visit the pages linked below to dive deeper.

-Development of the UDO is led by the City of Charlotte Planning, Design & Development Department.
-Charlotte’s UDO team is working with the consulting firm Camiros, Ltd, a planning and design firm based in Chicago.
+Development of the UDO was led by the City of Charlotte Planning, Design & Development Department.
+Charlotte’s UDO team continues to work with the consulting firm Camiros, Ltd, a planning and design firm based in Chicago.
 Camiros has crafted zoning and development ordinances for cities, counties, and towns across the United States, including Baltimore, Buffalo, Providence, New Orleans, and Clark County, NV.

-The law firm of Parker Poe is providing legal review of proposed UDO language and standards for compatibility and compliance with local, state, and federal laws.
+The law firm of Parker Poe provided the legal review of the UDO language and standards for compatibility and compliance with local, state, and federal laws.